jessemillar/devlog/_posts/2018-11-14-the-beginnings.md

 layout: post
 title: "The Beginnings"
 author: "Jesse Millar"
+published: true
 ---

 This isn't quite the beginning for this project.
 December 1, 2016 was actually my first commit to this project's repository.

 I wanna take game dev more seriously because I've been missing having a creative outlet.